How to Measure Employee Engagement

 Now it's time to act!

-If you make your employees jump through hoops by filling out surveys and coming into interviews, and then decide not to act on what you’ve learned, you’re going to hurt employee engagement — the very thing you set out to improve.
-No one likes to be peppered with questions, only for their opinion to be disregarded entirely.
+If you make your employees jump through hoops by filling out surveys and coming into interviews, and then decide not to act on what you’ve learned, you’re going to hurt employee engagement, which is the very thing you set out to improve.

-✔ Thank everyone for participating and share the results — this gives the employees an insight into where you stand as a company and brings it a little closer to home when it zooms in on their department.
-They now know what to expect in terms of where the focus will be for the following month.
+- Thank everyone for participating, and share the results.
+This gives the employees an insight into where you stand as a company and brings it a little closer to home when it zooms in on their department.

-✔ Make time for one-on-one meetings — surveys check the pulse of your employees.
-Now, it’s time to dig deeper.
+- Make time for one-on-one meetings.
 Have managers randomly select employees to ask for advice on what to do to improve the outcomes of future surveys.
-Remember to keep everyone in the loop even after a course of action has been set — being transparent and open with your employees in every step you take can only benefit you and your company.
+Remember to keep everyone in the loop even after a course of action has been set.

 Now that you know how to measure employee engagement, are you excited about implementing the steps and allowing your employees to shine?